open/close all folders

 - Daniel Radcliffe deserves a nod here; when the Order goes to move Harry from the Dursleys' house to safety, everyon except Moody and Hagrid get a sip of polyjuice potion to change into Harry lookalikes.
 Daniel basically has to impersonate all of them, including Fleur and Hermione.
 He Really Can Act is in full effect here.

 - In a deleted scene Harry, still disguised as Albert Runcorn, warns Arthur Weasley that he is being tracked as a possible Muggle sympathizer.
 Arthur isn't intimidated and answers "Is that a threat, Runcorn?"

 Movie Part 2

-This entire movie was a Crowning Moment of Awesome.
-The perfect way to end the most celebrated series of all time.
-And we still have Pottermore.
+- This entire movie was a Crowning Moment of Awesome.
+The perfect way to end one of the most celebrated movie series of all time.
+And we still have Pottermore and Fantastic Beasts.

 "And his name is Voldemort, Filius!
 You might as well use it; he's going to try to kill you either way."

 - Molly Weasley and her Mama Bear attack on Bellatrix after she nearly kills Ginny.
 In the book, it's said that she merely kills her with a curse.
 In the film, however, she obliterates her.
 Literally.
 To be a little more specific, Molly gives Bella the Winnie Sanderson treatment: Taken for Granite immediately followed by Made of Explodium.

 - Right before that, Ginny is taking on Bellatrix alone.
 Bear in mind that in the book, she fought Bellatrix alongside Hermione and Luna.
 In this movie, Hermione is with Ron as they try to kill Nagini, while Luna is fighting other Death Eaters in the background.
 Also remember that Ginny is still 16 years old at this point.